-“Drip Harder” went Platinum and “Street Gossip” went Gold; both mixtapes reached the top 10 on the “Billboard” 200 chart, and “Drip Harder’s” singles, “Drip Too Hard” (with Gunna) and “Close Friends,” went 9x Platinum and 4x Platinum, respectively.
+“Drip Harder” was a Platinum hit and “Street Gossip” went Gold; both mixtapes reached the top 10 on the “Billboard 200 chart” and “Drip Harder’s” singles, “Drip Too Hard” (with Gunna) and “Close Friends,” went 9x Platinum and 4x Platinum, respectively.

-Lil Baby appeared on Adult Swim’s “FishCenter Live” in September 2018, and in December 2018, he was featured on Yung Gravy’s single “Alley Oop.”
+Lil Baby featured on Adult Swim’s “FishCenter Live” in 2018, and in December 2018, Jones was featured on Yung Gravy’s single “Alley Oop.”

 In 2019, Lil Baby appeared as himself in the MTV film “How High 2” and performed on “Wild ‘N Out.”
 He also released the singles “Phone Down” (with Stefflon Don), “Out the Mud” (with Future), “Baby” (with Quality Control and DaBaby), “Toast Up” (featuring Ali Tomineek and Shad on the Beat), and the 3x Platinum “Woah.”